 A service is a resource that can be accessed by computers that wish to print to the Brother print server.
-The Brother print server provides the following predefined services (do a SHOW SERVICE command in the Brother print server remote console to see a list of available services):Enter HELP at the command prompt for a list of supported
+The Brother print server provides the following predefined services (do a SHOW SERVICE command in the Brother print server remote console to see a list of available services): Enter HELP at the command prompt for a list of supported commands.

-Service (Example) Definition BINARY_P1 TCP/IP binary, NetBIOS service and LAT service TEXT_P1 TCP/IP text service (adds carriage return after each line feed).
-POSTSCRIPT_P1 PostScript service (switches PJL-compatible printer to PostScript mode) PCL_P1 PCL service (switches PJL-compatible printer to PCL mode) BRN_xxxxxx_P1_AT AppleTalk and LPD service for Mac OS 8.6 or later BRN_xxxxxx_P1 NetWare service (TCP/IP and LAT are enabled for backwards compatibility)
+Service (Example) Definition BINARY_P1 TCP/IP binary, NetBIOS service.
+TEXT_P1 TCP/IP text service (adds carriage return after each line feed).
+POSTSCRIPT_P1 PostScript service (switches PJL-compatible printer to PostScript mode).
+PCL_P1 PCL service (switches PJL-compatible printer to PCL mode).
+BRN_xxxxxx_P1_AT AppleTalk and LPD service for Mac OS ® 8.6 or later.
+BRN_xxxxxx_P1 NetWare service (TCP/IP is enabled for backwards compatibility).

-where xxxxxx is the last six digits of the Ethernet address (for example, BRN\310107\P1).
+Where xxxxx is the last six digits of the Ethernet address (for example, BRN\310107\P1).